eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/docker-orchestration/index.md

 This page describes the configuration for the docker-compose based orchestration.

 The Docker Orchestration (hereafter simply orchestration) is configured via environment files.
-In this document we provide an overview on how the environment files are loaded, how to modify the configuration inside those files and available configuration parameters.
+In this document we provide an overview of how the environment files are loaded, how to modify the configuration inside those files, and available configuration parameters.

 ## Environment Files: Loading Sequence